Razirp/Razirp/README_EN.md

         - I want to take this opportunity to refine my skills and consolidate my knowledge while also making a certain contribution to the community.

+    - Small utilities addressing personal needs

+        - Such as utilizing large language model APIs for automatic Chinese-English document translation.
+(In conceptualization process.🥸)

     - Some projects developed during the study phase at BITCS (coming soon)

         - Hope to provide some help for beginners (especially from BITCS 😉) in their learning.